-At its February 2017 meeting, the National Executive Board approved a resolution that included a proposal to extend the current maturity date of the line of credit to March 2020.
-Also, a resolution was approved that included a proposal to convert \$25,000 of the outstanding balance in the line of credit to a 5-year term loan with a March 2022 maturity date.
-On March 2, 2017, the terms approved by the Board were formalized.
-The line of credit covenant requirements were amended as well (see Note 4).
+At its February 2017 meeting, the National Executive Board approved a resolution to extend the current maturity date of the line of credit to March 2020.
+Also, a resolution was approved that included converting \$25,000 of the outstanding balance in the line of credit to a 5-year term loan with a March 2022 maturity date.
+The line of credit covenant requirements were amended as well (see Note 6).